-After admission to the School of Dentistry, many graduate students will get a hands-on clinical experience at Tohoku University Hospital.
-We hope you will learn much from patients and become warm-hearted leaders of global dentistry/dental care and advanced specialists.
+After admission to the School of Dentistry, many graduate students will utilize these facilities and programs to obtain cutting-edge clinical experience at Tohoku University Hospital.
+We hope that the students will learn much through their research activities and patient care, and become global leaders in the development of dental science/dental care as highly skilled professionals.